Dear Business Owner,

 That’s the trap.

-By the time it shows up clearly, the cheap options are already gone.
+By the time risk shows up clearly, the cheap options are already gone.

 If you try to be responsible, you’re told to call specialists.